Loading blog post...

 Underlying Motivation | Driven by their own need for control, validation, or to fill an emotional void, not by your well-being. | Driven by genuine care.
 The relationship feels reciprocal, with both people giving and receiving freely. |

-Sometimes the clearest way to understand a concept is through examples.
 Here are some examples that explain love bombing behavior in relationships.

+If you're wondering how to deal with love bombing, the first step is recognizing the behavior for what it is.
 If you suspect you are being love bombed, or if you are processing a relationship where this happened, here is where to begin.

 Recognizing love bombing is not about becoming closed off to love.
 It is about developing the discernment to know the difference between love that nourishes you and love that consumes you.